 You really don’t need much to make a balloon garland – before we get into the ‘how to’, I have to mention that a *balloon garland* consists of balloons filled with room air (aka oxygen) and won’t float, it needs to be hung.
 A balloon garland lasts at least a week, so no need to stress yourself creating it day-of your party; it can totally be prepped days in advance

 Balloon ‘tape’ is NOT sticky in any way, so it should actually be called a balloon strip versus tape.
-But since I don’t name things, balloon tape is inexpensive and comes with holes precut so that all you have to do is slip the filled and tied balloon knot into the strip. // buy it here
+But since I don’t name things, balloon tape is inexpensive and comes with holes precut so that all you have to do is slip the filled and tied balloon knot into the strip.
+This makes it easier to create a uniform garland and ensures that your balloons don’t slide around or bunch up. // buy it here

 You need something to secure the garland to the wall and/or ceiling with – I use Command hooks because they’re clear and come off the ceiling easily // buy them here